open/close all folders

-- The "Symbion" alphabet in this Merchandise Driven comic from The Eighties is not only a substitution cipher for the English alphabet, but based closely on, of all things, the cipher used by the Freemasons.
+- The Symbion alphabet in Sectaurs, a Merchandise-Driven comic from The '80s, is not only a substitution cipher for the English alphabet, but based closely on, of all things, the cipher used by the Freemasons.

 - In X-Men, one member of the Starjammers' thoughts are expressed in what looks like a cipher, but if viewed carefully, turns out to be very oddly-lettered English.

 - The Shadow Strikes issue 1 did this for what was supposed to be Russian.

 - Quite a bit of the Worthies' Black Speech in Fear Itself is English written with the Elder Futhark runic alphabet as a cypher.
 Matt Fraction then used the same system in a Defenders title.

 - In Tintin the Syldavian language is in fact a dialect of Flemish written in a cyrillic-like script.

 - Played entirely straight in Hickman's Avengers World with Adam's language.